betteriot/betteriot-principles/README.md

 The _vendor_ builds, sells or operates the connected product and implements the IoT Mark principles.
 The term is not very concise, but seems more accurate than manufacturer, seller, integrator, maintainer or service operator.

 ### User
 The _user_ buys, owns or uses the connected product.
-The term is quite broad, but seems more fitting than consumer, owner or data subject.
+The term is quite broad, but seems more fitting than consumer, customer, owner or data subject.

 ### Third party
 A _third party_ is anybody else than the vendor or the user.